 The average wind turbine installed in 2014 generates about 17 times more electricity than one from 1990.
 Renewable energy is now within the budget of most citizens and wind turbine technicians were the fastest growing job in the USA adding 25,000 jobs last year.
 Whether in the form of rooftop solar systems, community solar, solar water heating or small-scale and large-scale wind turbines, renewable energy is affordable and a better choice for the environment, as this lesson plan explores.

 A pdf of The Benefits of Renewable Energy is below, along with supporting materials, which you may download to use in your classroom, no matter where you are.
 Find the Climate Change: The Science and Solutions lesson plan here.
-The other lesson plan will soon be online.
+Find Fracking, Cracker Plants, Plastics, and You at this link.

 If you would like the PowerPoint version of The Benefits of Renewable Energy shared with you via Google Drive, please e-mail email@example.com.